isaiaherb/reddit-analytics/README.md

 # Python Reddit Data Extraction and Sentiment Analysis (Streamlit Visualization)

-Notes:
-- This repository contains Python and SQL scripts that extract, transform, and load cleaned data from the Reddit API (praw) into a SQL Server database for storage.
+- Contains 2 Python ETLs, one for simpler streamlit visualization, and one for storage in SQL Server.
 - NLP techniques include topic modeling (LDA), sentiment analysis, and emotion analysis.
 - Before running, you need to have a Reddit account and create a Reddit app to get your credentials.

 ## Dependencies
 * pandas==2.2.2
 * nltk==3.8.1
 * praw==7.7.1
+* pyLDAvis
+* streamlit
+* plotly.express
+* plotly.graph_objs
+* nrclex
 * sqlalchemy==1.4.52
 * pyodbc==5.1.0
 * apache-airflow==2.9.1